Ayushs10/sales-insights-dashboard-staples/README.md

 1. Clone the repository to your local machine
 2. Place the dataset (`Sample - Superstore.xls`) in the `/data` folder
 3. Open the dashboard in Power BI / Tableau (if file provided)
 4. Explore KPIs, filters, and visualizations
+   - Use built-in filter buttons (also known as slicers) to interact with the dashboard.
+   - Filter by Region, Customer Segment, Category, or Time Period to drill down into specific insights.
+   - Click on charts or values to dynamically update other visuals.
-5. Use insights for decision-making or reporting
+6. Use insights for decision-making or reporting
+   - Executive reporting
+   - Business decision-making
+   - Marketing, sales, and supply chain analysis

 ---